hubo1016/vlcp/doc/source/ovstest.rst

 .. note:: By default, the management API supports HTTP GET (with query string), HTTP POST (with standard form data),
           and HTTP POST with JSON-format POST data.
-Though use the HTTP GET format is usually the easiest way to call the API in Shell command-line, when integrating with other systems JSON-format POST may be more convient.
+Though use the HTTP GET/POST format is usually the easiest way to call the API in Shell command-line, when integrating with other systems JSON-format POST may be more convient.